-5 Tips for Refreshing Your Home in the New Year
+5 Tips for Refreshing Your Home

 With all the extra time we've had at home this past year, and more of the same in our near future, let's spend it constructively!
 This is the perfect time to give your home a refresh and start the new decade off with a crisp and stylish space.
 With these easy home improvement tips, you can refresh your space and start 2021 out right.

 Winter gets a lot of people down.
 The days are shorter and colder, and seasonal affective disorder can kick in.
 One way to avoid this is to do your yearly spring cleaning now.

 It feels great to come back to a fresh, clean home after a long day of work, so set aside a stormy winter weekend to give your home a scrub down.
 Be sure to tackle the often neglected areas like ceiling fans, windows, and lightbulbs (yes, you should be dusting those).
 Reorganize your pantry with Pyrex, toss expired items, and give your fridge a good cleaning (be sure to scrape away any built-up ice in the freezer as it affects the efficiency).

 Finally, have your carpets shampooed and send your area rugs to be cleaned — you’d be amazed (and disgusted) at how much grunge can build up in the thick piles over time.